rnietoe/Training/docs/AWS/03-Network.md

 * **Failover Routing policy** routes data to a second resource if the first is unhealthy.
 Route 53 can be used for Disaster Recovery by simply shifting traffic to the new region.
 * **Latency-based Routing policy** routes data to resources that have better performance

-**Route 53 Traffic Flow** makes it easy for you to manage traffic globally through a variety of routing types, including Latency Based Routing, Geo DNS, Geoproximity, and Weighted Round Robin—all of which can be combined with DNS Failover to enable a variety of low-latency, fault-tolerant architectures.
+**Route 53 Traffic Flow** makes it easy for you to manage traffic globally through a variety of routing types.
 Using Route 53 Traffic Flow’s simple visual editor, you can easily manage how your end-users are routed to your application’s endpoints—whether in a single AWS region or distributed around the globe.

 .com => **NS** (Name Server) Records => **SOA** (Start Of Authority)